Maritime tax schemes

 The tonnage regime has been in place in the Netherlands since 1996.
 Since then, nearly all countries with a maritime sector have implemented a similar tonnage regime.

-The most recent update to the Dutch regime occurred in 2010.
-Since then, the maritime shipping industry has evolved significantly, with new types of ships entering service.
-Several of these newer ship types, that should fall under the current tonnage regime are not included.
-For instance, ships used in the construction of offshore wind farms currently fall outside the current scope, due to the nature of their work.
+The most recent update to the Dutch regime was back in 2010.
+Since then, the shipping industry has evolved significantly, with new types of ships entering into service.
+Several of these newer types of ships, that should fall under the current tonnage regime are not included.
+For instance, ships used in the construction of offshore wind farms fall outside the current scope, due to the nature of their work.

-The maritime remittance reduction enables Dutch shipowners to compete in the global shipping industry through labour cost relief.
-Besides being and important fiscal scheme for a level global playing field it also improves the labour market position of Dutch seafarers.
+The Wage tax reduction scheme enables Dutch shipowners to compete in the global shipping industry through a relief of labour cost.
+Besides being an important fiscal scheme for a level global playing field it also improves the labour market position of Dutch seafarers.

 The aim of the scheme is threefold: